Business and Corporate Lawyer

 Corporate Lawyer Salary & Job Outlook

-The typical salary for a corporate lawyer ranges from $66,000 to $170,000.
+The typical salary for a corporate lawyer ranges from $66,470 to $163,770, according to the 2022 U.S. Bureau of Labor Statistics.
 The large discrepancy is due to variances in work experience, type of employer and geographical location.
 Recent law graduates are commonly paid the least while chief legal officers are at the top of the salary spectrum.

 An interest in administration and management positions facilitates advancement in the corporate law field.
 With this type of emphasis, one can become a supervisory attorney, managing attorney, deputy chiefs (second in command), and further promotion to general counsels or chief legal officers.
 It is possible to progress from one corporation to the next seeking top positions.